Qarah Bolagh, Golestan

-Qarah Bolagh (قره بلاغ) (Note: Also romanized as Qarah Bolāgh) is a village in Shirang Rural District of Kamalan District, Aliabad-e Katul County, (Note: Formerly Aliabad County) Golestan province, Iran.
+Qarah Bolagh (قره بلاغ) (Note: Also romanized as Qarah Bolāgh) is a village in Shirang Rural District of Kamalan District in Aliabad-e Katul County, (Note: Formerly Aliabad County) Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,446 in 523 households.
 The following census in 2011 counted 2,980 people in 773 households.
 The 2016 census measured the population of the village as 3,308 people in 796 households.
 It was the most populous village in its rural district.